-Sometimes, at the end of the day, what a senior needs more than anything is simply having someone around to spend time with them.
-Whether you tell stories, watch movies, play games, or just sit in silence, the companionship can go a long way towards the wellbeing of the senior.
+Sometimes, at the end of the day, what elderly individuals need more than anything is simply having someone around to spend time with them.
+Whether you tell stories, watch movies, play games, or just sit in silence, the companionship can go a long way towards the well being of the senior.

 Everyone’s got to eat, and making sure a senior does so two or three times a day is very important.
-You might opt to hire a foodservice caretaker specifically or make the meals yourself.
+You might opt to hire a foods service caretaker specifically or provide meal preparation yourself.
 Either way, this is an ongoing need.

 Housekeeping and Maintenance

 With the added years can come pain, and some seniors find themselves living in a house they’re unable to maintain.
 Perhaps it’s basic housekeeping jobs that they need help with, in that they might not be able to mop or vacuum, clean the toilet, or do dishes.
 For other seniors, their home can fall into shambles as they fail to clean the gutters, mow the lawn, or fix that loose shingle.
 Thus, your caretaking duties might entail you doing these jobs for the senior.

 Besides being unable to take care of their house, older adults may find they cannot take care of themselves, either.
 They could need help with the basic tasks we take for granted, such as making the bed, putting on clothes, brushing their teeth, and bathing.
 You may even have to feed some seniors.

 A new razor that has just been in the summer of 2019 is a razor specifically made for caregivers who have to shave the person they are caring for.
 The razor is made by Proctor & Gamble and it’s called The Gillette Treo (pictured here on the right).

 They are disposable razors that have the shaving gel built in to the razor, making the shaving process easier for the caregiver.
 In addition – the razor itself is designed with a safety comb which according to P&G helps “…to protect against nicks and cuts, with an open design to prevent clogging.”